Kenna Cartwright Park

 Kenna Cartwright Park is a municipal park located in Kamloops, British Columbia.
 The park was created to preserve one of Kamloops' natural landscapes and views.
-The name comes from the former mayor, Kenna Cartwright.
+It is named after the former mayor, Kenna Cartwright.
 It features over 40 km of hiking trails through grasslands, hills, valleys, and Ponderosa Pine and Douglas Fir forests.

+It is the largest municipal park in British Columbia.
+The mountain area on which the park is located was previously known as Mount Dufferin.